Extension (metaphysics): Newton

 which lead Stein to conclude Newton's conception of Space, the existence of space, or extension, follows from that of anything whatsoever; but extension does not require a subject in which it "inheres", as a property; and it can be conceived as existent without presupposing any particular thing, God included.
 On the other hand, it is an "affection of every being."

 Locke

 John Locke, in An Essay Concerning Human Understanding, defined extension as "only the Space that lies between the Extremities of those solid coherent Parts" of a body.
 It is the space possessed by a body.
 Locke refers to the extension in conjunction with solidity and impenetrability, the other primary characteristics of matter.

+Spinoza

 Extension also plays an important part in the philosophy of Baruch Spinoza, who says that substance (that which has extension) can be limited only by substance of the same sort, i.e. matter cannot be limited by ideas and vice versa.
 From this principle, he determines that substance is infinite.
 This infinite substance is what Spinoza calls God, or better yet nature, and it possesses both unlimited extension and unlimited consciousness.